 Israel Air Force hit targets in Gaza after a rocket was fired into southern Israel on Friday night.

-- Why the Israeli army is dropping its controversial Hannibal Directive
+- Why the Israeli Army Is Dropping Its Hannibal Directive

-- UN chief Ban Ki-Moon calls for Israel to end 'collective punishment' blockade of Gaza
+- Ban Ki-Moon Calls for Israel to End Blockade of Gaza

 The Israel Defense Forces reported that four Hamas targets in southern and central Gaza were struck overnight.
 Palestinian sources reported one light injury.